Halish/cookbook/guacomole.md

 # The perfect secret ingredient

+sugar, spice and everything nice. snips and tails and puppy dog tails.